chrisgrieser/nvim-chainsaw/README.md

 -- log the name & value of the variable under the cursor require("chainsaw").variableLog()

--- like variableLog, but with syntax specific to inspect an object such as -- `console.log(JSON.stringify(foobar))` in javascript require("chainsaw").objectLog()
+-- like variableLog, but with syntax specific to inspect an object, for example -- `console.log(JSON.stringify(foobar))` in javascript require("chainsaw").objectLog()